ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Graph 17: Change in the first 20% of all Coral Hairstreak sightings, 1986-2009

-First Sightings: Recent first sighting dates also indicate flight advancement since Scudder's time and since the Atlas.
-In the 20-year period 1991-2010, the five earliest "first sighting" dates are 6/21/2010 Woburn Horn Pond Mountain R. and S. Cloutier; 6/26/1999 Mansfield T. Dodd; 6/27/2009 Woburn Horn Pond Mountain E Nielsen et al; 7/1/2000 Easton/Sharon T. Dodd; 7/2/1994 Worcester T. Dodd.
+Earliest Sightings: In the 23-year period 1991-2013, the six earliest "first sighting" dates in BOM-MBC records are 6/21/2010 Woburn Horn Pond Mountain R. and S. Cloutier; 6/23/2012 Woburn Horn Pond Mountain S. Moore et al., and 6/26/2011 Canton Great Blue Hill, M. Arey (also 6/26/1999 Mansfield T. Dodd); 6/27/2009 Woburn Horn Pond Mountain E Nielsen et al.; 7/1/2000 Easton/Sharon T. Dodd; and 7/2/1994 Worcester T. Dodd.
 The 7/2/1994 observation had been reported as the Atlas early date, so MBC data push forward the known early flight date.
+All these dates are earlier than Scudder's "slightly before the middle of July."

-Last Sightings: Scudder also said that Coral Hairstreak "continues upon the wing until nearly the last of August" (1899: 814), and that is certainly still the case today, although perhaps not in every year.
-In the 20 years 1991-2010, the four latest dates in MBC records are 8/23/1997 West Tisbury, M. Pelikan; 8/19/1995 Holden, T. Dodd; 8/18/2003 Wellfleet M. Faherty; and 8/13/1994 Truro, T. Hansen.
+Latest Sightings: Although the beginning of the flight period has advanced since Scudder's day, no change can be seen in the tail of the flight period.
+Scudder said that Coral Hairstreak "continues upon the wing until nearly the last of August" (1899: 814), and that is certainly still the case today, although perhaps not in every year.
+In the 23 years 1991-2013, the five latest dates in BOM-MBC records are 8/23/1997 West Tisbury, M. Pelikan; 8/21/2011 Nantucket E. LoPresti, photo; 8/19/1995 Holden, T. Dodd; 8/18/2003 Wellfleet M. Faherty; and 8/13/1994 Truro, T. Hansen.
 The Atlas late date had been similar, 8/22/1990 Edgartown, B. Cassie.
-In 2011, a late Coral Hairstreak was seen on Nantucket 8/21/2011 by E. LoPresti (photo available).
-It is evident from these records that the earliest Coral Hairstreak dates occur more often inland, while the latest dates occur more often on the Cape and the Islands.

 Outlook